Medically Reviewed byDr. Dhanushika Dilshani

 FormatComparison Directory

-Plantar Fasciitis: Combining Foot Abhyanga (Padabhyanga) with Calf Eccentric Stretches
+Plantar Fasciitis: Foot Abhyanga (Padabhyanga) for Heel Stiffness

-“Stretching a cold, dry plantar fascia is the physiological equivalent of pulling a dried-out rubber bandβ€”it will snap and tear instead of extending.
-An inflamed heel in the morning is your body's way of telling you that the tissue is running on dry friction, like a train wheel grinding along a rusty track.”
+"Stretching a cold, dry plantar fascia is the physiological equivalent of pulling a dried-out rubber band—it will snap and tear instead of extending.
+An inflamed heel is your body's way of telling you that the tissue is running on dry friction."

 If taking your first steps out of bed in the morning feels like stepping onto a sharp metal nail, or if walking after a period of rest triggers a throbbing pain in your heel, you are dealing with plantar tissue irritation.
 This common condition causes micro-tearing, localized stiffness, and persistent discomfort that impacts your daily gait.
+In Ayurveda, this localized stiffness is recognized as a manifestation of vitiated Vata dosha, which is naturally dry, cold, and rigid.

-Many individuals attempt to resolve this by rolling their foot on ice bottles daily or using hard plastic orthotic cups that restrict natural arch movement.
+Many individuals attempt to resolve this by rolling their foot on ice bottles daily or using hard orthotics.
 While these methods mask the pain temporarily, they reduce blood flow and dry out the tissue further.
-To restore comfortable walking, you must soften the rigid tissue and strengthen the lower leg.
+Applying cold to a rigid plantar fascia decreases local blood circulation and increases tissue stiffness, directly worsening Vata dosha and making the fibers more brittle.

 The Pathophysiology of Plantar Tension: A Vata Imbalance

 The plantar fascia is a thick band of connective tissue running along the bottom of your foot, connecting the heel bone to the toes.
 It plays a critical role in maintaining your foot arch and absorbing shock during movement.
+When Vata dosha accumulates in the lower limbs, it dries out the natural moisture of the fascia, making the fibers brittle.

-πŸ‘€ Patient Spotlight: Clara's Heel Decompression
+🩺 Patient Spotlight: Clara's Heel Decompression

 The Patient: Clara, a 42-year-old nurse, presented with severe stabbing heel pain during her first steps out of bed and after long shifts.